Keeping your money and information safe.

 - Set up text and email alerts.

-- When logging into Santander online or mobile banking, enable two-factor One Time Password (OTP) authentication – You will need a valid cell phone number on file for 30 days and be registered for OTP alerts.
+- When logging into Santander online or mobile banking, you will need a valid cell phone number on file and to register in our OTP service.

 - Do not choose security questions when the answers are easily available in your social media accounts or can be accessed through public records.